A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

-Statistical metrics, like the means, variances, medians, and percentiles, as well as metrics in graph data, are simple but significant components in the field of data analytics.
+\blue{In this section, we focus on FA solutions on the first class of data analytics tasks: statistical metrics.
+We consider four variations of statistical metrics problems: mean (Section \ref{subsec_statistical_mean}), median/percentile (Section \ref{subsec_statistical_median}), clustering center (Section \ref{subsec_statistical_clustering}), and metrics in graph data (Section \ref{subsec_graphmetric}), and introduce these solutions in the four subsections.} \blue{Statistical metrics, like the means, variances, medians, and percentiles, as well as metrics in graph data, are simple but significant components in the field of data analytics.
 Deriving statistical metrics has various real-world applications, and also acts as intermediate steps of many complex data analytics algorithms.
-The demand for computing the statistical metrics of client data with privacy preservation motivates numerous FA studies.
-In this section, we focus on four kinds of widely-used FA applications on statistical metrics: mean (Section \ref{subsec_statistical_mean}), median/percentile (Section \ref{subsec_statistical_median}), clustering center (Section \ref{subsec_statistical_clustering}), and metrics in graph data (Section \ref{subsec_graphmetric}).
-Table \ref{table_statistical} summarizes the FA studies on statistical metrics covered in this survey.
+The demand for computing the statistical metrics of client data with privacy preservation motivates numerous FA studies. }